 3. MUSEUM OF TYROLEAN FOLK ART (VOLKES MUSEUM)

-The highlight for Mark and me was the replica wood-panelled farmhouse rooms from all regions of Tirol which show what life was like in the past.
+The highlight for us was the replica wood-panelled farmhouse rooms from all regions of Tirol, which showed what life was like in the past.

 4. NORDKETTE (TOP OF INNSBRUCK)